Strijkerr/BachelorThesis/README.md

 This project requires 29+36GB of free space.

+Several libraries might be needed to run everything, terminal should signal which ones are missing.

 For opening this project in Visual Studio Code or any other IDE with a file tracker, add '**/OpenDataUitspraken/**' to the 'watcher exclude' (too many files to track otherwise).

 If running for the first time, git clone this project in your map of choice by typing this in the terminal: